 Interest rates and fees are higher for those based outside the UK.
 Because the application is more time-consuming, applications also take extra work to get approved and are still higher risk than a UK resident mortgage.

-These days the difference is not that far apart, and the rates an expat can expect to pay is now like that of a UK resident.
-This has reduced due to the competition that has raised in this sector.
+These days the difference is not that far apart, and the rates an ex-pat can expect to pay are now like that of a UK resident.
+This has been reduced due to the competition that has raised in this sector.

 How does the application process work?

 One thing all ex-pats need to be aware of is that the process can take a long time for the mortgage to be approved.
 The delay can be for several different factors.
 Some delays are due to the time delay between the countries, or the time it takes to send and receive original documents.

 You may even need to go to your UK consulate in the county you reside in to get documents certified.
 You also may need to find a solicitor locally.
-You may have to prove more information on how the funds were raised and show in further detail on how you can pay back the mortgage.
+You may have to prove more information on how the funds were raised and show in further detail how you can pay back the mortgage.

 The good news is that you shouldn’t need to travel back and forth to the UK during the entire process.
 Thanks to technology, there is much more that work is done remotely.
 Things such as digital signatures can be signed securely over the internet.
 So there is less need to meet the mortgage brokers directly.

 It is imperative to find a mortgage broker who has experience in the ex-pat market.
 This type of broker will be able to guide through the whole process.
 An experienced broker can help you avoid pitfalls that you could have otherwise experienced.
 They will help make the entire process as smooth as possible and avoid any delays.
 Also, they can remove any potential delays and help process the documentation in the most efficient way possible.